sweetmandm/ionicons-iOS/ionicons/README.md

-# IonIcons-iOS
+# ionicons-iOS
-Easily use IonIcons in your iOS projects
+Easily use ionicons in your native SDK iOS projects

-*Currently using ionicons 1.4.1*
+Currently using: Ionicons v2.0.1

+### About
+The ionicons icon set includes a lot of iOS system icons as well as plenty of handy additions.
+The great thing about ionicons is it makes the system icons a lot handier and more customizable, while adding more icon options.
+Also, with ionicons-iOS you can use iOS 7 system icons in your native SDK iOS 5+ projects, so your designs will have a consistent appearance across all OS versions.

 ### Usage:

-For available icons, look at ionicons-codes.h or [browse them at the IonIcons website](http://ionicons.com).
+For available icons, look at ionicons-codes.h or [browse them at the **ionicons** website](http://ionicons.com).

-Get the IonIcons font:
+Get the font:

     UIFont *ionIconsFont = [IonIcons fontWithSize:30.0f];

-Make a UILabel with a IonIcons Icon:
+Make a UILabel with an ionicons icon:

-    UILabel *label = [IonIcons labelWithIcon:icon_ionic size:20.0f color:[UIColor blackColor]];
+    UILabel *label = [IonIcons labelWithIcon:ion_ionic size:20.0f color:[UIColor blackColor]];

-Render a IonIcons icon in a UIImage:
+Render an ionicons icon in a UIImage:

-        UIImage *icon = [IonIcons imageWithIcon:icon_ionic
+        UIImage *icon = [IonIcons imageWithIcon:ion_ionic
                                       iconColor:[UIColor redColor]
                                        iconSize:60.0f
                                       imageSize:CGSizeMake(90.0f, 90.0f)];